LeaVerou/lea.verou.me/consulting/index.md

 Have you considered fixing the core problem instead?
 Or maybe there is already a feature that does what you need, but is not yet implemented across all browsers and you want to help move it along faster.

+Many companies want to get involved in web standards, but the process seems opaque and intimidating.
+I can help you navigate it; together, we can scope down your pain points to a set of concrete proposals that can be implemented in a reasonable time frame and advise you on their odds of success depending on your budget.
+I can also train your team on how it all works and how to get involved, so that they can contribute themselves in the future.

+If you want to invest in implementation across browsers, I can guide you through the available options and facilitate the process.
+As an added bonus, since this benefits everyone working with web technologies, I can help you make the most of your investment by framing it appropriately to the public.

 It was previously thought that web standards work is only for large companies like Google that can afford to play the long game.
-However, in recent years, there have been many success stories of major web technologies going from conception to baseline in two years (e.g. [CSS Cascade Layers](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Cascade_layers)), and smaller features in a few months, a timespan that is shorter than many product cycles.
+However, in recent years, there have been many success stories of major web technologies going from conception to baseline in less than two years, and smaller features in a matter of months, a timespan that is shorter than many product development cycles.

-Together, we can scope down your pain points to a set of concrete proposals that can be implemented in a reasonable time frame and advise you on their odds of success depending on your budget.
-If you want to invest in implementation in browsers, I can guide you through the available options and facilitate the process.
-As an added bonus, since this benefits everyone working with web technologies, I can help you make the most of your investment by framing it appropriately to the public.

 <article class="note" style="--label: 'Why me?'">